microsoft/pai/manual/cluster-user/advanced-jobs.md

   2. Permanent Error: This kind of error is considered permanent.
 Retries may not help.
   3. Unknown Error: Errors besides transient error and permanent error.

 In jobs, transient error will be always retried, and permanent error will never be retried.
-If unknown error happens, PAI will retry it according to user settings.
+If unknown error happens, PAI will retry the job according to user settings.
 To set a retry policy and completion policy for your job, please toggle the `Advanced` mode, as shown in the following image:

    <img src="/manual/cluster-user/imgs/advanced-and-retry.png" width="100%" height="100%" />